knpraveen/VideoGameSales/README.md

 Mercyhurst University

-As requirement to complete
-DATA 550 Data Visualization
-as part of Master of Science in Data Science
+As requirement to complete the course DATA 550 Data Visualization as part of Master of Science in Data Science

 ## About the Dataset